Microsoft does away with Stack Ranking

 “I should probably start drinking champagne now.
 This is the best news in the world. 🙂

-Not so much that this employee was worried about her position or her ranking, she was at the top of her heap.
-Stack ranking just doesn’t build a culture conducive to the Pacific Northwest where we wave cars to cross an intersection ahead of us and we volunteer our directions when we see lost tourists trying to decipher maps of the local area.
+Not so much that this employee was worried about her position or her ranking.
+She was at the top of her heap.
+Stack ranking just doesn’t build a culture conducive to the Pacific Northwest.
+Here pedestrians wave cars to cross an intersection ahead of us.
+We volunteer our directions when we see lost tourists trying to decipher maps of the local area.

 My gut reaction was that MSFT just made my job a lot harder as a recruiter.
 My initial thought was that the stack ranking was exactly one of the things that most of the folks I recruited were trying to escape and now that MSFT eliminated this “best practice”, one of my most potent weapons was off the table.
 I was coming to a gun fight with the proverbial knife.